adreasnow/fluorophore-data/README.md

 All of this has been implemented in [specCorr.py](https://github.com/adreasnow/es-and-monarch-handler/blob/main/specCorr.py) in my working repository for this study.

 Solvent baseline spectra have also been collected for each emission and excitation spectrum.

+Correction factors were only determined to a 1nm precision and thus is the resolution limit of the spectra.

 #### Excitation Corrections beyond 600nm